patrickfuchs/buildH/docs/usage.md

 ### Mixtures of lipids

 If you have a mixture of lipids, you will have to run **buildH** for each lipid separately.
 If you request an output trajectory, this will have to be done iteratively as well.
-A guided example can be found on [Notebook03](notebooks/Notebook_03_buildH_mixture.ipynb).
+A guided example on a POPC/POPE mixture can be found in [Notebook03](notebooks/Notebook_03_mixture_POPC_POPE.ipynb).
+Another one on a POPC/cholesterol mixture can be found in [Notebook05](Notebook_05_mixture_POPC_cholesterol.ipynb).

 ### Periodic boundary conditions